isabella232/floret/README.md

 *floret - Noun: one of the small flowers making up a composite flower head.*

-Floret is a lightweight microservice api framework.
+Floret is a lightweight micro service framework.
+Floret micro services are persistently connected through an api gateway.
+Its pub/sub allows you to specify dataflows to apis.

 With Floret, consistent and
 connected RESTful services leverage event-based messaging to choreograph workloads.
 Floret services communicate through an API Gateway.

+With floret you can choreograph workloads across

 ### Floret.js is great for